FX-Brokers.eu

 Overview

 FXTM, trading as ForexTime, was founded in Cyprus in 2011 by Andrey Dashin, who had previously co-founded Alpari, and has grown into one of the more recognisable mid-tier brokers in the global retail forex landscape.
-The broker is headquartered in Limassol and operates its European business through ForexTime Limited under CySEC licence 185/12, with additional regulatory permissions from the FCA in the UK (777911) and the FSCA in South Africa (46614).
-The triple-regulatory framework is meaningful: CySEC provides the EU MiFID II passport and ICF compensation coverage, the FCA permission underpins UK servicing and a separate FSCS-style compensation scheme, and FSCA grants serious traction in the African market where FXTM has invested heavily in local education, payment rails, and multilingual support.
+The broker is headquartered in Limassol and previously operated its European business through ForexTime Limited under CySEC licence 185/12, which was voluntarily surrendered in 2024.
+FXTM now holds regulatory permissions from the FCA in the UK (777911) and the FSCA in South Africa (46614).
+The FCA permission underpins UK servicing; FXTM stopped targeting EU/EEA retail clients before renouncing its CySEC licence in 2024 and no longer maintains a European retail entity, while the FSCA licence grants serious traction in the African market where FXTM has invested heavily in local education, payment rails, and multilingual support.
 The broker has built a reputation for accessibility and educational depth, deliberately positioning itself between the no-frills ECN brokers like Tickmill and the heavyweight multi-asset platforms like IG or Saxo Bank.
-FXTM serves a global client base concentrated in Europe, Africa, Latin America, and Southeast Asia, with particularly strong penetration in regions where English-as-second-language support and local payment methods materially affect broker selection.
+FXTM serves a global client base concentrated in Africa, Latin America, Southeast Asia, and the UK, with particularly strong penetration in regions where English-as-second-language support and local payment methods materially affect broker selection.
 The instrument catalogue covers around 60 forex pairs, CFDs on major and regional indices, commodities including precious metals and energies, share CFDs on US and European exchanges, real stocks via the Stocks account, and a limited cryptocurrency CFD selection.
 The product range is competent rather than exceptional — wider than Tickmill or Axi, narrower than Capital.com or IG — and well-suited to clients who primarily trade forex and major indices and who do not need access to thousands of niche CFDs.
-Recent developments include the relaunch of the FXTM Trading Academy with structured learning paths, expanded local payment methods across Africa and Southeast Asia, and continued investment in the FXTM Trader proprietary mobile app, which has improved meaningfully in the last two years but remains less polished than the dedicated mobile efforts at Capital.com or Plus500.
+Notable developments include the relaunch of the FXTM Trading Academy with structured learning paths, expanded local payment methods across Africa and Southeast Asia, and continued investment in the FXTM Trader proprietary mobile app, which has improved meaningfully in the last two years but remains less polished than the dedicated mobile efforts at Capital.com or Plus500.

 Pricing & Fees